1. Quality Pittsburgh Reporting Service

 Court reporters call it being “burned.”
 Please understand there is a stark difference between your reporter not being able to read back the disastrous objection exchange that just went on, and when they repeatedly cannot read back simple testimony.

 If a court reporting company has instructed the reporter to announce something to the effect of “in order to accurately reflect your words, I must rewind the audio,” take that announcement as a major red flag and run for the hills.

 4. Not Using Audio Backup

 In the former days of reporting, using a tape recorder at a deposition was enough to shame even the best court reporters.
-To be clear, a court reporter should NEVER rely on their audio to produce the transcript.
+To be clear, a Pittsburgh reporting service should NEVER rely on their audio to produce the transcript.

 Court reporters have the incredible ability to accurately take testimony in an amazingly wide array of subject matters, most of which are new to us.
 Sometimes, though, we aren’t perfect, and we need to hear that word just one more time to make sure what we wrote in our notes was accurate.
 We are writing phonetically, after all – and love to be able to guarantee a perfect transcript.